Acts 2:32-39 (KJV)

 has admitted me to thy family,

-has made me join-heir with thyself
+has made me joint-heir with thyself

 Oh that I may love thee as thou lovest me,